beNative/Notepas/README.md

 # Notepas
 A portable multi-platform text editor with small footprint.

-This is the place where new [releases](https://github.com/beNative/Notepas/releases) will be posted.
+This is the place where new [builds](https://github.com/beNative/Notepas/releases) will be released.

 The sources are maintained on this location, together with all dependencies needed to make a new build: